Pine Mountain Reserve (Connecticut): Trails

 A printable trail map can be viewed here.
 The main trail in the reserve is the yellow trail, which actually starts in Hemlock Hills open space.
 It comes into the Pine Mountain Reserve after crossing Pine Mountain Road.
 It then climbs up onto Pine Mountain, where it intersects with the red trail.
-A short while after, there is a view point over-looking the Ridgefield Lakes, and on clear days, the Long Island Sound is visible.
+A short while after, there is a view point overlooking the Ridgefield Lakes, and on clear days, the Long Island Sound is visible.
 It then splits into a loop, and circles around the true peak of Pine Mountain.
 Around the loop, there is an old chimney, and an old airplane tower.
 There is also an intersection with the Bennett's Pond red trail on the loop.

 The red trail also starts in Hemlock Hills open space, but enters into the Pine Mountain before intersecting with the orange trail.
 It then heads north, intersects with the Bennett's Pond blue trail, and the Bennett's Pond white trail, before climbing up the size of Pine Mountain and ending at the yellow trail.
 The Orange Trail is a spur off the red trail, and leads to the Mountain Road entrance.